 Create a Web App

-We are going to create a new web app to manage contacts.
-An application contains one or more modules that can be used to encapsulate different parts of the application.
+Let's create a new contact information management web app.
+An application contains one or more modules, different parts of the application can be encapsulated in a module .
 A module is where you design the data model, implement the logic, and design the UI of your applications.

-In the Development Environment, create a new web app called ContactPortal and create a new module for the application.
+In Service Studio, create a new web app called ContactPortal and then create a new module for the application.